A Different Man: does changing faces guarantee happiness?

 That’s what struggling actor Edward Lemuel ultimately learns, when he auditions for an off-Broadway production based on his previous life written and directed by aspiring playwright Ingrid Vold, his neighbour whom he had feelings for.

 He hides his true identity from her, introducing himself as Guy Moratz and successfully wins the leading role.
-Art depicts his former self which leads to mental trauma, especially when another actor from Neurofibromatosis threatens to take his role.
+Art depicts his former self which leads to mental trauma, especially when another actor suffering from Neurofibromatosis threatens to take his role.

 This black comedy psychological thriller stars Sebastian Stan, Renate Reinsve and Adam Pearson and was written and directed by Aaron Schimberg.